Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 SI - shock index, equal to the ratio of pulse rate to systolic pressure.

-Treatment of Acute post-hemorrhagic anemia
+Treatment of acute posthemorrhagic anemia

-Whole blood transfusion is generally impractical.
+Whole blood transfusions are generally inappropriate.

-Which doctors should you contact if you have Acute post-hemorrhagic anemia?
+Which doctors should you contact if you have Acute posthemorrhagic anemia?

 Hematologist